-- The oxygenated blood leaves the lungs and enters the left atrium via pulmonary veins.
-It then flows into left ventricle and is then pumped into aorta and to all parts of the body.
+The oxygenated blood leaves the lungs and enters the left atrium via pulmonary veins.
+It then flows into the left ventricle and is then pumped into the aorta and to all parts of the body.
 This is called systemic circulation.

 Comparison of fetal and adult circulation

-- In fetal circulation, the exchange of gases occurs at placental level while in an adult circulation, it occurs in the lungs.
+In fetal circulation, the exchange of gasses occurs at placental level, while in an adult circulation, it occurs in the lungs.

-- In fetal heart, there is higher pressure on the right side of the heart while in adult circulation left side of the heart bears more pressure of the blood.
+In a fetal heart, there is higher pressure on the right side of the heart while, in adult circulation, the left side of the heart bears more pressure of the blood.

-- In fetal circulation lungs are bypassed by the foramen ovale and ductus arteriosus.
+In fetal circulation, the lungs are bypassed by the foramen ovale and ductus arteriosus.
 In an adult, there are two circuits of blood.

-- In fetus the blood flowing is oxygenated, deoxygenated or mixed.
-Under normal physiological conditions, the adult blood is either oxygenated or deoxygenated.
+In the fetus, the blood flowing is oxygenated, deoxygenated or mixed.
+Under normal physiological conditions, adult blood is either oxygenated or deoxygenated.